 Cybersecurity Lifecycle

-As defined by the National Insitute of Standards and Technology (NIST), the Cybersecurity Framework's five Functions: Identify, Protect, Detect, Respond, and Recover, are built upon the components of the framework model.
+As defined by the National Institute of Standards and Technology (NIST), the Cybersecurity Framework's five Functions—Identify, Protect, Detect, Respond, and Recover—are built upon the components of the framework model.

-Acting as a backbone that other framework core elements are organized around, the five functions represent the primary pillars for a successful and holistic cybersecurity program.
+The five functions act as a backbone around which other framework core elements are organized.
+They represent the primary pillars of a successful and holistic cybersecurity program.
 Additionally, they can help organizations by easily expressing their management of cybersecurity risk at a high level and enabling risk management decisions.

-Ultimately these functions parallel the cybersecurity lifecycle.
-Following the cybersecurity lifecycle concerning your security efforts can help your organization better understand your positioning and risk.
-Additionally, a firm understanding of the cybersecurity lifecycle stages will give you a roadmap to follow concerning your remediation efforts in the event of a breach.
+Ultimately, these functions parallel the cybersecurity lifecycle.
+Following the cybersecurity lifecycle regarding your security efforts can help your organization better understand your positioning and risk.
+Additionally, a firm understanding of the cybersecurity lifecycle stages will give you a roadmap to follow regarding your remediation efforts in the event of a breach.

 Related: What Can Cybersecurity Learn from IT?